 “Remember to look at the big picture,” Tom reminded us often.
 He meant to always remember how the piece fits together in the real world as your guide.

 It’s clear that the big picture for Terra Firma Designs is in community and relationship-building, as well as creating art.
 The Doleses strengthen community through their own work and their workshops, which culminate in a dinner at their home, where they generate a continuation of the community and warmth.

 At their house, they display and recommend other artists, including Larry Richmond, a favorite pottery and basket artist, among others.
 They’re constantly connecting people with one another.

 The shop in Sunnyland serves as a community center for woodworkers and all manner of craft persons interested in making a living through building art.
-The Whatcom Artist Studio Tour is coming up in October and several artists dropped by throughout the week to pick up brochures.
 On the last day of class, we dropped by Rachel Taylor’s fabric and foam shop at Tom’s suggestion, to use as a resource for upholstering our chair.

 The experience of building the chair was extraordinarily satisfying, but the example of generosity and relationship-building were indeed the big-picture lessons we took from our interaction with Terra Firma Design.